 Reynolds Pass to Lyons Bridge

-The fast pocket water feel of the river continues for about 1 miles after Reynolds Pass before the river begins to transition to the classic large riffles that have made the Madison so famous.
-From the “big bend” to Lyons bridge the river slows just a bit in its gradient and switches gear from boulder strewn canyon style water to large riffles with numerous islands, large rocks and side channels.
+The fast pocket water feel of the river continues for about 1 mile after Reynolds Pass before the river begins to transition to the classic large riffles that have made the Madison so famous.
+From the “big bend” to Lyons bridge the river slows just a bit in its gradient and switches gears from boulder strewn canyon style water to large riffles with numerous islands, large rocks and side channels.
 This reach of the river continues to be wade fishing only although boats can be used for transportation from one run to the next.
 Fishing pressure is relatively high from Reynolds Pass to Three Dollar Bridge but drops off from there to Lyons Bridge.
 Trout counts are still very high on the bottom of this stretch but the upper water is easier to read for visiting anglers and thus attracts more attention.
 This stretch of the river is one of our favorites during high water since there are only two small tributaries that add sediment below the dam and it is rarely enough to completely dirty the river.
 We nearly always use boats when guiding this stretch allowing us to hop from one run to the next.
 We often break this into two floats, each about 3-4 miles in length and simply cherry pick the prime riffles, rocks and side channels.

 Lyons Bridge to McAtee Bridge

 Float fishing is permitted from Lyons bridge to Ennis and this stretch receives light traffic from wade fisherman but is popular with float fisherman in drift boats and rafts.
 The West Fork of the Madison enters just above Lyons bridge and can dump in a lot of sediment during high water at the end of May and into early June.
 Often the East side of the river remains clear for several miles below the West Fork.
 The river in this stretch offers outstanding trout habitat.
 Most of the river is fairly shallow and resembles a massive riffle with numerous huge glacial boulders interspersed.
 Trout counts run very high in this stretch and it is a very consistent fishery.
 The high catch rates, large trout and amazing scenery make this a popular reach of the river for guides from West Yellowstone, Big Sky and Ennis.
 A variety of fly fishing techniques are employed at different times of the year including nymphing, dry fly fishing and streamer fishing.
+Our Madison River Lodge is located right on the banks of this productive section and offers a private boat ramp for ease of access.

 McAtee Bridge to Varney Bridge